- Apologies that begin with phrases such as “I'm sorry but” or “I'm sorry if” often lack authenticity because they avoid responsibility.

 “I am sorry for all the things I have done that upset you.”

 “I apologize for every bad thing I’ve done.”

 Blanket apologies such as these seek to wipe the slate clean but may offer no indication a narcissist has any idea what he or she said or did that was hurtful.

 “Give me a break, I am sorry, alright?”

 “What do you want me to do, climb up on the cross?”

 Either in words or tone, such grudging apologies don’t offer healing.
 They may even feel like threats.

-In narcissists' efforts to avoid blame, they often combine several fake apologies at once, such as in, “I am sorry if I said anything to offend you, but I have strong opinions.
-Maybe you’re too sensitive” or, “I guess I should tell you I am sorry.
+In narcissists' efforts to avoid blame, they often combine several fake apologies at once, such as, “I am sorry if I said anything to offend you, but I have strong opinions.
+Maybe you’re too sensitive,” or, “I guess I should tell you I am sorry.
 But you know I would never deliberately hurt you.
 I was just trying to help.”

 A true apology, by contrast, has most or all of the following characteristics:

 - Doesn't contain conditions or minimize what was done.